Suggested Maximum Rate Schedules Effective January 1, 2020

 - Note to Charities Issuing Deferred Gift Annuities in New York and New Jersey

-Following is a summary of the major assumptions on which the suggested rates from January 1, 2012 to the present are based.
+Following is a summary of the major assumptions on which the suggested rates are based.

 Target Residuum.
 Since 1955 the ACGA has targeted a residuum (the amount realized by the charity upon termination of an annuity) of 50% of the original contribution for the gift annuity.
 The new rate schedules retain the 50% target residuum, and continue the requirement first applied for the July 2011 rate schedules that the present value (PV) of the residuum be at least 20% of the original contribution for the annuity.

-The 20% minimum PV requirement has the effect of reducing rates for annuitants age 58 and under.
+The 20% minimum PV requirement has the effect of reducing rates for annuitants age 59 and under.
 It is designed to help charities realize a minimum value from gifts whose residua will not be realized for many years.
-Rates for younger annuitants (ages 5 to 49 ) were reduced as necessary to comply with the 10% minimum charitable deduction required under IRC Sec.
-514 (c)(5)(A) using the 1.4% CFMR for November 2011.
+Rates for younger annuitants (ages 5 to 37 and 39) were reduced as necessary to comply with the 10% minimum charitable deduction required under IRC Sec.
+514 (c)(5)(A) using the 1.8% CFMR for October 2019.
 Particularly in low interest rate environments, charities should perform their own deduction calculations and lower their annuity rates if necessary to meet the 10% minimum deduction requirement.

 Mortality Assumptions.
-The National Association of Insurance Commissioners (NAIC) has recommended the use of a new mortality table for annuities issued after January 1, 2015.
+The National Association of Insurance Commissioners (NAIC) has recommended the use of a new mortality table for commercial and gift annuities issued after January 1, 2015.
 Known as the 2012 Individual Annuity Reserving Table (2012 IAR), the new table is designed to reflect annuitant mortality more accurately over time.
-ACGA commissioned a study by The Hay Group in December 2014 to determine what set of assumptions provided the best “fit” for the 2012 IAR with the ACGA Gift Annuitant Mortality Study completed in 2010.
-The Hay Group determined the new “best fit” assumption was a 50-50 blend of the 2012 IAR male and female mortality with no age setback.
+ACGA commissioned a study by The Korn Ferry Hay Group in December 2014 to determine what set of assumptions provided the best “fit” for the 2012 IAR with the ACGA Gift Annuitant Mortality Study completed in 2010.
+The Korn Ferry Hay Group determined the new “best fit” assumption was a 50-50 blend of the 2012 IAR male and female mortality with no age setback.
 (See further discussion below.)